openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 jwks_uri

-> REQUIRED.
+> OPTIONAL.
 URL of the Transmitter's JSON Web Key Set {{RFC7517}} document.
   This contains the signing key(s) the Receiver uses to validate signatures from the Transmitter.
+This value MUST be specified if the Transmitter intends to generate signed JWTs

 delivery_methods_supported